 If you’re looking for something with a “glam aesthetic,” Mueller says to consider the Oneira sleeper from Article, a furniture brand that got a lot of love from experts when we asked them about their favorite (regular) sofas under $1,000.
 It comes upholstered in luxurious-looking velvet (you can choose from this navy or a lighter gray color), features a hotel-grade foldout mechanism, according to the brand, and includes a four-inch-thick queen-size memory-foam mattress.

-Mueller is another fan of daybeds, saying they can make a great alternative to traditional sleeper sofas “if you have an existing sofa that you don’t want to replace, but need additional sleeping surfaces.”
-She also says daybeds can stand in for traditional sofas, too, if you’re looking for something different (and multifunctional).
-She recommends this model, which is a step (or two) above Armbruster’s Ikea daybed thanks to its whitewashed rattan frame that she says would “add texture and contrast to a space.”
-(Rattan also happens to be a material that designers like to work with for its versatility and timelessness, whether it’s used in mirrors, armchairs, or sofas.)
-This daybed’s five-inch-thick twin-size mattress is made of Fibercore.
+Mueller is another fan of daybeds.
+“If you have an existing sofa that you don’t want to replace, but need additional sleeping surfaces,” she says they can make a great alternative to traditional sleeper sofas.
+But Mueller also thinks daybeds can stand in for traditional sofas, too, if you’re looking for something different (and multi-functional).
+She recommends this model with a whitewashed rattan frame that she says would “add texture and contrast to a space.”
+It’s pricier than the other rattan daybed on this list, but that’s because it comes with a five-inch-thick, twin-size mattress made of Fibercore.

-Alessandra Wood, the VP of Style at Modsy, recommends this deep-set sleeper that has a similar shape to the sofa above.
-Wood likes its versatility, saying that the sofa’s simple, straight edges can work in a variety of décor styles.
+Alessandra Wood, the VP of Style at Modsy, recommends this deep-set sleeper.
+She likes its versatility, saying that the sofa’s simple, straight edges can work in a variety of décor styles.
 The sleeper, which features a removable uni-cushion for its seat, opens into a queen-size bed with a 5.25-inch-thick coil-foam mattress.